georgeerol/LogAnalysis/README.md

 ## Run

-To run the program from vagrant run `python3 report.py` from the command line
+To run the program from vagrant run `python reportdb.py` from the command line

 ## Report Information